 Inside is the new Neo Quantum Processor, which drives features like AI upscaling, Quantum HDR 64x tone-mapping technology and AI audio optimizationSpaceFit Sound.
 The new sets are the first to be certified for Wi-Fi 6e, and feature Samsung's OneConnect box for a truly seamless setup.

-Read more about the Samsung 2021 TV lineup.
+Find out about the Samsung 2022 TV lineup.

 When it comes to 8K TVs, there are plenty of ultra-premium sets you can choose from, but TCL has stepped things up by bringing the price down.
 The TCL 6-Series 8K Roku TV (R648) is the most affordable 8K TV on the market, and it's even more affordable than some of the 4K sets we recommend.
 Plus, it's got everything we love about Roku TVs, along with excellent performance and short lag times for gaming.